TimeSeriesMLPRegressor#

 set_score_request(*[, sample_weight])

-Request metadata passed to the score method.
+Configure whether metadata should be requested to be passed to the score method.

-fit(X, y)[source]
+fit(X, y)[source]#

 Fit the model using X as training data and y as target values